-Other types of information to collect on personas include:
+Other information to collect on personas include:

 Interviewing current customers who occupy similar roles as your targeted customers is a great way to collect insights about personas.
 To standardize the process and ensure you assemble the necessary information, create an interview document to structure your conversations with customers.